dr-yst/org-x/dev-docs/productContext.md

 - Separate handling of notes and tasks based on headline structure
 - Page-based view for first-level headlines, with different treatment for TODO and non-TODO items
 - Categorization and filtering based on PROPERTIES, tags, and FILETAGS
+- Multiple customizable views that users can save and switch between
+- Each view can have its own display mode, filter settings, and sort criteria
+- Flexible grouping of content by properties, tags, categories, and TODO status
+- Comprehensive settings screen for customizing TODO keywords, properties, and monitoring targets

 ## User Experience